Heave Away: Recordings

 In 1957, it was recorded as "Heave Away, My Johnny" by English folk singers A. L. Lloyd and Ewan MacColl on their album of whaling ballads and songs, Thar She Blows.

 In 1964, English folk singer Lou Killen sang "Heave Away My Johnny" in 1964 on the Topic anthology of sea songs and shanties, Farewell Nancy.

 In 1968, it was recorded as "Heave Away My Johnny" by Irish folk group The Clancy Brothers and Tommy Makem on their album of sea songs, Sing of the Sea.

 In 1997, it was recorded as "Come Get Your Duds In Order (Heave Away)" by Canadian Celtic rock group The Punters on their second album "Said She Couldn't Dance".

 In 1998, it was recorded as "Heave Away" by Canadian Celtic rock group The Fables on their debut album Tear the House Down.
-The Fables version has enjoyed continued popularity in their home province of Newfoundland and Labrador and in Atlantic Canada in general, with Canada using it as their goal song during the 2023 World Junior Ice Hockey Championships in Halifax, Nova Scotia.
-The song had previously been used the Toronto Maple Leafs in the mid-2000s as their goal song.
+The Fables version has enjoyed continued popularity in their home province of Newfoundland and Labrador and in Atlantic Canada in general, with Canada using it as their goal song during the 2023 IIHF World Junior Championship held in Halifax, Nova Scotia and Moncton, New Brunswick.
+The song had previously been used by the Toronto Maple Leafs in the mid-2000s as their goal song.